Axentro/crystal-argon2/README.md

     => "$argon2i$v=19$m=65536,t=2,p=1$61qkSyYNbUgf3kZH3GtHRw$4CQff9AZ0lWd7uF24RKMzqEiGpzhte1Hp8SO7X8bAew"
 ```

 You can then use this function to verify a password against a given hash.
-Will return either true or false.
+Will return either `Argon2::Response::ARGON2_OK` for success or raise and exception with then appropriate error code e.g. `ARGON2_VERIFY_MISMATCH`.

 ```crystal
 Argon2::Password.verify_password("password", secure_password)